vsco/dcdr/README.md

 disable-load-heavy-api-endpoint => true
 ```

-In your code this would look something like this.
+Your code would look something like this.

 ```Go
 if dcdr.IsAvailable("disable-load-heavy-api-endpoint") {